Tatsh-archive/xsys/README.md

 # Limitations

+- Only officially supports Linux
 - `/sound` only works with PCI if the system is not using ALSA
 - `/video` For binary drivers, only supports the nVidia driver.
 Otherwise reads PCI data generically and does not determine the slot type.
 - `/distro` relies upon the `/etc/lsb_release` or `/etc/lsb-release` file existing.
-If that does not exist, the command only checks for the following distros: Gentoo, RedHat, Slackware, Mandrake, Debian, SuSE, TurboLinux
+If that does not exist, the command only checks for the following distros: Gentoo, RedHat, Slackware, Mandriva, Debian, SuSE, TurboLinux, Sabayon
-- `/hwmon` only supports the binary nVidia driver to get the current GPU temperature.
-Only supports 1 GPU.
-Requires lm_sensors and uses a regular expression that may need to be modified or an alternate way to parse the output may be necessary.
+- `/hwmon` has limited support for the binary nVidia driver and generic support for recent Intel chipsets